theocrithary/Terraform_PowerFlex45/README.md

 ```
 terraform apply -auto-approve
 ```
-If you get any errors or the process does not complete, try running it again.\n Once completed, you should see a message similar to the below;
+- If you get any errors or the process does not complete, try running it again.
+- Once completed, you should see a message similar to the below;
 ```
 Apply complete!
 Resources: 0 added, 8 changed, 0 destroyed.
 ```

 ## Unable to login to 1 or more nodes
-Try manually logging in to the effected host with either the 'ubuntu' or 'root' account\n If you are unable to login to root, but ubuntu is accessible, then try restarting the SSH daemon
+- Try manually logging in to the effected host with either the 'ubuntu' or 'root' account
+- If you are unable to login to root, but ubuntu is accessible, then try restarting the SSH daemon

 ```
 sudo service sshd restart
 exit